sagrawalx/tallybot/README.md

 TallyBot has been used for a few classes now, but there are likely numerous outstanding problems.
 Here are some things that I'm aware of that can and should be done next:

 * The bot should have more graceful error handling.
-It often "crashes silently."
+When it crashes, it usually "crashes silently."
 * The bot should have better help messages.
 * It would be nice if the bot were easier to set up, and especially if it could be made to run on the cloud.
 * There are many places where the code could be "cleaner."